Ninjasummoner/KMDTravelMod/addon-development.md

 If you need one of these to be stable, open an issue asking for a small public API.
 That is better than depending on internals that may change.

-## Recommended Public API Ideas

-These are good future API targets for KMD:

-- Register event profiles from a mod jar.
-- Listen for travel start/end/interrupted events.
-- Add custom map marker providers.
-- Add custom encounter completion conditions.
-- Add addon-owned event categories.
-- Query discovered posts for a player.

-If addon developers ask for these often, they should become official API classes instead of everyone using internal code.